Skip to main content

 2020

-Mike Amesbury MP introduced a new Bill to make schools prioritise cost when they set their uniform policies.
+We supported a Private Members’ Bill to make schools prioritise cost when they set their uniform policies.

 girl at school in uniform smiles